-Pink Hope and Peter MacCallum Cancer Centre Genetic Counsellor Lucinda Hossack says, “Australian women are missing potentially life-saving knowledge about their own health.
+Peter MacCallum Cancer Centre Genetic Counsellor Lucinda Hossack says, “Australian women are missing potentially life-saving knowledge about their own health.
 The survey results highlight that women need help to understand their chances of developing breast and ovarian cancer.”

 The tool is for use by women with no prior history of cancer.
 It asks women to think about the prevalence of cancer in both men and women in their family, and whether any female family members have been found to carry the BRCA1 or 2 genes which are associated with cancer risk.
 The “Know your Risk” tool has been developed within EviQ guidelines and acts as a referral point for women wanting to start a conversation with their GP about their risk.